Classification of solutions to the anisotropic $N$-Liouville equation in $\mathbb{R}^N$: Introduction

 The aim of this paper is to address the classification of solutions to \eqref{in-eq:Lio}.
 Here a solution of \eqref{in-eq:Lio} stands for a function $u\in W_{\mathrm{loc}}^{1,N}(\mathbb{R}^N)$ such that $e^u\in L^1(\mathbb{R}^N)$ and for all $\varphi\in W_0^{1,N}(\Omega)\cap L^\infty(\Omega)$ with $\Omega\subset\mathbb{R}^N$ bounded.

 Assuming \eqref{in-eq:H2}, we are able to provide a complete classification result for problem \eqref{in-eq:Lio}.
 More precisely, we prove that there is a family of explicit logarithmic functions exhausting all possible solutions to \eqref{in-eq:Lio}.
-In particular, due to scaling and translation invariance, when $N=2$ this answers affirmatively a conjecture proposed by Wang--Xia \cite{WX2012} on the uniqueness of solutions to \eqref{in-eq:Lio} in $\mathbb{R}^2$.
-To be more precise, we set
+In particular, due to scaling and translation invariance, when $N=2$ this affirmatively answers a conjecture proposed by Wang--Xia \cite{WX2012} on the uniqueness of solutions to \eqref{in-eq:Lio} in $\mathbb{R}^2$.